 A business owner’s policy offers many protections for insurance agencies, but it doesn’t provide coverage for all risks.
 Business owners should also consider:

-Errors and omissions insurance: Also known as professional liability insurance, this policy can cover legal fees of lawsuits related to your business decisions.
+Errors and omissions insurance (E&O): Also known as professional liability insurance, this policy can cover legal fees of lawsuits related to your business decisions.

-Workers’ compensation: This policy is required in most states for businesses with employees.
+Workers’ compensation insurance: This policy is required in most states for businesses with employees.
 It can cover medical expenses up to the policy limit if an employee is injured on the job.

 Are you ready to protect your insurance business with a business owner’s policy?
 Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
 Once you find a policy that fits your needs, coverage can start in less than 24 hours.